 By Kerry Ann Mendez

-Isn't it a great feeling when you do something beneficial for the ecosystem AND you reap the benefits as well?
-This is how I feel when planting gorgeous coneflowers in my gardens and watch bees and butterflies zoom in.
+Isn't it a great feeling when you can do something beneficial for the ecosystem AND reap the benefits as well?
+Planting gorgeous coneflowers that will attract bees and butterflies will do just that!

 A Favorite of Pollinators

 With the myriad varieties to select from, one would be hard pressed to find a coneflower that didn't capture the fancy of pollinators.
 All but the puffy multi-petal (looking like pom-poms) sterile varieties are adored.

 Coneflowers, native to North America, range in height from 16" to 48", with 18-30" being the most common.
 Flowers can have drooping, horizontal or upturned petals and the blooms may be comprised of single, double or multiple petals (resembling a mum).
 Some coneflowers are fragrant and almost all (except pom-pom varieties) have seed cones that birds will enjoy in fall and winter.
 The flowers are available in almost every color except blue.

 Where to Plant

 Coneflowers bloom best in full sun, although they will also flower in less sun.
 They are drought and heat tolerant, deer resistant and are not finicky about soil, as long as it is well drained (they dislike wet soil).
 Too much fertilizer, overly rich soil and shade may lead to leggy plants that flop.
 Removing spent flowers (deadheading) will extend their bloom, yet some varieties such as 'Cheyenne Spirit' will provide a marathon of blooms through September without any deadheading at all!